thierrygosselin/assigner/README.md

     2. an haplotypes data frame file (*batch_x.haplotypes.tsv*) produced by [STACKS] (http://catchenlab.life.illinois.edu/stacks/) (Catchen et al. 2011, 2013),
     3. very large files (> 50 000 markers) can be imported in PLINK tped/tfam format (Purcell et al. 2007), and
     4. a data frame of genotypes.
+    5. For genepop file, use [genepopedit](https://github.com/rystanley/genepopedit) to prepare the file for assigner.
 * Individuals, populations and markers can be **filtered** and/or selected in several ways using **blacklist, whitelist** and other arguments
 * **Map-independent imputation** of missing genotype or alleles using **Random Forest** or the most frequent category is also available to test the impact of missing data on assignment analysis